Ajahni1016/Guess-Who-Said-It/README.md

 # Guess Who Said It
-A Core Hacks 2019 project
+A CoRE Hacks 2019 project